Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-In order to analyze mechanisms underlying the conflict between the growing influence of individual papers and researchers and the narrowing of domain knowledge within AI research, we examine the relationship between the articles that reference AI-assisted and non-AI work.
-We first examine the knowledge space characteristic of individual papers' “citation families”, i.e., an original paper and all its follow-on citations (Fig.~4A).
-Results show that the knowledge space of individual AI papers' citation families is \textit{more} expanded compared to non-AI papers'.
-Therefore, the contraction of domain knowledge space is not attributable to the narrowing of papers that build on AI vs. non-AI research.
+In order to analyze mechanisms underlying the conflict between the growing influence of individual papers and researchers and the narrowing of domain knowledge within AI research, we examine the relationship between articles that cite AI and non-AI work.
+We first examine the knowledge extent of “paper families”, i.e., a focal paper and its follow-on citations, which measures the size of the space covered by research derived from each original paper (Fig. 4a and Methods~M9).
+Results show that the knowledge extent of AI papers’ citation families is on average 3.46\% \textit{more} expanded compared to non-AI papers’ ($t\geq1.91$, $p\leq0.1$ and $df>10^3$ in t-test on 30 out of 32 pairs of data).
+Therefore, the contraction of knowledge space in AI research is not attributable to the narrowing of knowledge space that can be derived from each original research work.

-Next, we examine the relationships between papers by measuring the degree of follow-on paper engagement, namely how frequently citations of the same original paper cite each other (Fig.~4B, Materials and Methods~M9).
-Results demonstrate AI research spawns 24.40\% less follow-on engagement, suggesting that AI papers tend to concentrate on extending the original papers, rather than forming densely interactions among each other, where the latter is the characteristic of emerging fields~\cite{mcmahan2018ambiguity}.
-This results in a star-like structure around hot topics, rather than a network of emergent and interconnected innovations.
-Further evidence of this concentration is found in the Matthew effect~\cite{merton1968matthew} in AI paper citations across different fields (Fig.~4C and Supplementary Fig.~S12).
-In AI research, a small number of superstar papers dominate the field, with approximately 20\% of the top papers receiving 80\% of the citations and 50\% receiving 95\%.
-This unequal distribution leads to a GINI coefficient of 0.753 in citation patterns surrounding AI research, higher than 0.684 for non-AI papers, signaling an increasing disparity in recognition.
+To further investigate, we examine relationships between papers by measuring the degree of follow-on paper engagement, namely how frequently citations of the same original paper cite each other (Fig. 4b and Methods~M10).
+Results demonstrate AI research spawns 22.00\% less follow-on engagement ($t\geq8.10$, $p<0.001$ and $df>10^3$ in t-test on any discipline), suggesting that AI papers tend to only concentrate on the original paper, rather than forming dense interactions among each other, which is the characteristic of emerging fields~\supercite{mcmahan2018ambiguity}.
+This results in a star-like structure around specific popular research topics, rather than a network of emergent and interconnected research works.
+Further evidence of this concentration is found in the Matthew effect~\supercite{merton1968matthew} among AI paper citations across different fields (Fig. 4c and Extended Data Fig. 10).
+In AI research, a small number of superstar papers dominate the field, with 22.20\% of top papers receiving 80\% of the citations and the top 54.14\% receiving 95\% of citations.
+This unequal distribution leads to a GINI coefficient of 0.754 in citation patterns surrounding AI research, higher than 0.690 for non-AI papers ($t=27.86$, $p<0.001$ and $df=198$ in t-test), signaling a disparity in recognition.